williampan22/TritonHacks2022/README.md

 Zachary Brower - zbrower03@gmail.com

-This project was coded at a high school hackathon called TritionHacks at UCSD from 5/21/2022 to 5/22/2022.
+This project was coded at a hackathon called TritionHacks at UCSD from 5/21/2022 to 5/22/2022.

 *Project Won 3rd Place*